Studying Physics at WashU

 Majors and Minors Offered by the Physics Department

 The Department of Physics at Washington University is strongly committed to fundamental research and excellence in teaching.
-We are a medium-sized department with nationally and internationally renowned research groups in the fields of astroparticle physics, condensed matter physics and materials, biophysics and medical physics, nuclear physics, and particle physics.
+We are a medium-sized department with nationally and internationally renowned research groups in the fields of astrophysics, extraterrestrial materials, condensed matter physics, quantum information and quantum materials, particle and nuclear physics, and biophysics.

 The goal of the major program is to provide undergraduate students with an outstanding education in physics as preparation for successful careers in graduate school or in the workplace.
 The physics department offers two majors: